fbpx

 History & Arts

-Webster County was created in 1860, the last county in West Virginia to be created before the state’s separation from Virginia.
+Webster County was created in 1860, the last county in West Virginia to be created before the state’s separation from Virginia on June 20th, 1863.
 Over the years, the natural scenic beauty and quiet lifestyle attracted a creative class of artisans and crafters who ply their trade here.
-Woodworkers, potters, jewelry-makers and others create a variety of unique hand-crafted items which can be found in many small shops in the area.
+Woodworkers, potters, jewelry-makers, basket weavers and others create a variety of unique hand-crafted items which can be found in many small shops in the area.

 Coal Block